AusDTO/dta-website/pages/who-we-are/corporate/annual-report.md

 The report was drafted in line with the Public Governance, Performance and Accountability Rule 2014 and the Department of Finance *Resource Management Guide No. 135: Annual reports for non-corporate Commonwealth entities*, July 2016.

 <p class="callout" markdown="1">
-A full HTML version of the Digital Transformation Office 2015-16 Annual Report will be available soon.
+Please find below a full HTML version of the Digital Transformation Office 2015-16.
 If you are having trouble accessing the content of this publication please contact [web.team@digital.gov.au](mailto:web.team@digital.gov.au)
 </p>

 - [Contents](/who-we-are/corporate/annual-report/annual-report-2015-16/contents/)